eurohat1984/FractalEurope/india.md

 3. Accuse countries of *harbouring terrorists*
     * For example, 2023 Sikh Activist Murder in Canada (see above)
     * Copied from the Turkish playbook in NATO Negotiations: [*Sweden will not get Turkey's nod for NATO bid unless it stops sheltering 'terrorists,'*](https://www.reuters.com/world/sweden-will-not-get-turkeys-nod-nato-bid-unless-it-stops-sheltering-terrorists-2023-07-03/)
+4. Fall Guys
+    * Modi is portrayed with a God like stature and never responsible for anything that happens (see section about about *silence on atrocities*)
+    * Omitting use of the the *Ji* (जी) honorific (as in *Modi Ji*) has become a sign in itself of disrespect.
+Even critics feel pressured to use it!
+Rahul Gandhi was rarely referred to as *Gandhi Ji* (that title is reserved for his namesake, Mahatma Gandhi).
+    * His image is widespread, reminiscent of Mao, on Trains Seats, Billboards, Government brochures
+    * At best when BJP is responsible for something there is a fall guy, someone lower down who takes the blame